 It can be turned off by using "Recover My Account" on the login page.

-This will allow the user to create a password to sign in using the traditional method
+This will allow the user to create a password to sign in using the traditional method.

 Where is Windows Hello biometrics data stored?